 The pedal board basically maintains the same stops throughout the work (Flutes 16' e 8', and only towards the conclusion adds 8' or 4').

 With the bandoneon the obvious choice was to keep the melody on the right keyboard and the bass on the left as pedals.
 The decision to assign the counterpoint to the left keyboard was less obvious, but it has been revealed as a good choice because the cassotto on the left cabezal creates a tonal difference between the two keyboards.
-This made it possible to superimpose neighboring octave notes without creating acoustic dissonances and to repeat the tonal difference between the two organ manuals.
+This made it possible to superimpose neighboring octave notes without creating acoustic dissonances and to "simulate" the tonal difference between the two organ manuals.

 In some cases it was not possible to assign the countermelody to the left keyboard due to technical limitations of the instrument, which does not go beyond the A of the third octave (or B flat in the case of model 144 Einheits).
 In this case I preferred not to lower an octave but to assign the countermelody to the right hand (from bars 29 to 31) to be played together with the main melody.